gruntjs-updater/grunt-php-analyzer/README.md

     },
     your_target: {
       dir: 'directory/to/analyze',
+      exclude: 'vendor/*.php', /* Optional.
+Can also use an array - exclude: ['pattern1', 'pattern2'] */
       command: 'run', /** also possible to use a target to automatically build the db/run any phpalizer command **/ },
   },